 Includes 1 mount (turret) with barrels.

 Among naval historians, the US Navy 5"/38 caliber cannon is considered the best intermediate-caliber, dual purpose naval gun of World War II.
-This model represents the 5"/38 cal.
-Mk.30 Mod.60 single-gun mount fit to several classes of warships and Coast Guard cutters.
+These models represent the 5"/38 cal.
+Mk.30 Mod.41 single gun mount fit to several classes of warships and Coast Guard cutters.

-Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, for example, three "Single Knuckle" lightweight mounts were carried, all fit on top of deckhouses in superfiring positions, known there as "Mount 52", "Mount 53" and "Mount 54".
-The other two mounts were "Double Knuckle" heavyweight Mod.41 mounts, available separately.
-The two "double knuckle" mounts were fit to the main deck.
+Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, two "Double Knuckle" heavyweight mounts were carried, one in the foremost position and one in the aft most position on the main deck, known there as "Mount 51" and "Mount 55".
+The other three mounts were "Single Knuckle" lightweight Mod.60 mounts, available separately.

 - overall dimensions and details scaled from official US Navy O.P.
-1112 drawings dated March, 1945 and measurements taken from a surviving Mod.60 mount aboard the museum ship USS Kidd DD-661
+1112 drawings dated March, 1945 and measurements taken from a surviving Mod.41 mount aboard the museum ship USS Kidd DD-661

 - mount can be made rotatable and the gun can be positioned at any realistic elevation